sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 -  Heading.
 Does the first row of the file contain the names for each variable - a “header” row?
-The |booksales|_ file has a header, so that’s a yes.
+The |booksales|_ file has a header, so that is a yes.

 -  Separator.
 What character is used to separate different entries?
 In most CSV files this will be a comma (it is “comma separated” after all).

 -  Decimal.
 What character is used to specify the decimal point?
-In English speaking countries this is almost always a period (i.e., ``.``).
-That’s not universally true though, many European countries use a comma.
+In English speaking countries thit is almost always a period (i.e., ``.``).
+That is not universally true though, many European countries use a comma.

 -  Quote.
 What character is used to denote a block of text?
-That’s usually going to be a double quote mark (``"``).
+That is usually going to be a double quote mark (``"``).
 It is for the
    |booksales|_ file.

-Throughout this book I’ve assumed that your data are stored as a jamovi ``.omv`` file or as a “properly” formatted CSV file.
-However, in real life that’s not a terribly plausible assumption to make so I’d better talk about some of the other possibilities that you might run into.
+Throughout this book I have assumed that your data are stored as a jamovi ``.omv`` file or as a “properly” formatted CSV file.
+However, in real life that is not a terribly plausible assumption to make so I would better talk about some of the other possibilities that you might run into.

-The first thing I should point out is that if your data are saved as a text file but aren’t *quite* in the proper CSV format then there’s still a pretty good chance that jamovi will be able to open it.
+The first thing I should point out is that if your data are saved as a text file but are not *quite* in the proper CSV format then there is still a pretty good chance that jamovi will be able to open it.
 You just need to try it and see if it works.
 Sometimes though you will need to change some of the formatting.
-The ones that I’ve often found myself needing to change are:
+The ones that I have often found myself needing to change are:

 -  ``header``.
-A lot of the time when you’re storing data as a CSV file the first row actually contains the column names and not data.
-If that’s not true then it’s a good idea to open up the CSV file in a spreadsheet programme such as LibreOffice and add the header row manually.
+A lot of the time when you are storing data as a CSV file the first row actually contains the column names and not data.
+If that is not true then it is a good idea to open up the CSV file in a spreadsheet programme such as LibreOffice and add the header row manually.

 -  ``sep``.
 As the name “comma separated value” indicates, the values in a row of a CSV file are usually separated by commas.
-This isn’t universal, however.
+Thit is not universal, however.
 In Europe the decimal point is typically written as ``,`` instead of ``.`` and as a consequence it would be somewhat awkward to use ``,`` as the separator.
 Therefore it is not unusual to use ``;`` instead of ``,`` as the separator.
-At other times, I’ve seen a TAB character used.
+At other times, I have seen a TAB character used.

 -  ``quote``.
-It’s conventional in CSV files to include a quoting character for textual data.
+It is conventional in CSV files to include a quoting character for textual data.
 As you can see by looking at the
-   |booksales|_ file, this is usually a double quote character,
+   |booksales|_ file, thit is usually a double quote character,
    ``"``.
 But sometimes there is no quoting character at all, or you might see a single quote mark ``'`` used instead.

 -  ``skip``.
-It’s actually very common to receive CSV files in which the first few rows have nothing to do with the actual data.
-Instead, they provide a human readable summary of where the data came from, or maybe they include some technical info that doesn’t relate to the data.
+It is actually very common to receive CSV files in which the first few rows have nothing to do with the actual data.
+Instead, they provide a human readable summary of where the data came from, or maybe they include some technical info that does not relate to the data.

 -  ``missing values``.
-Often you’ll get given data with missing values.
+Often you will get given data with missing values.
    For one reason or another, some entries in the table are missing.
 The data file needs to include a “special” value to indicate that the entry is missing.
 By default jamovi assumes that this value is